string(18) "[Energy-Resources]"

 This Energy project fits under Geoscience BC’s Strategic Objective of ‘Enabling Clean Energy’.

-Specifically, the goals for this project are to:
+Specifically, the goals for this project were to:

 • Develop a consortium of industry partners to fund and participate in the geological carbon storage assessment of the Nechako Basin.